pgbouncer/pgbouncer/doc/config.md

 PgBouncer internally examines all the queries that are sent as a prepared statement by clients and gives each unique query string an internal name with the format `PGBOUNCER_{unique_id}`.
-Prepared statements are only prepared using this name on the corresponding PostgreSQL server.
+If the same query string is prepared multiple times (possibly by different clients), then these queries share the same internal name.
+PgBouncer only prepares the statement on the actual PostgreSQL server using the internal name (so not the name provided by the client).
 PgBouncer keeps track of the name that the client gave to each prepared statement.
-It rewrites each command that uses a prepared statement to use the matching internal name (e.g.
-`PGBOUNCER_123`) before forwarding that command to the server.
-More importantly, if the prepared statement that the client wants to use is not prepared on the server yet, it automatically prepares that statement before forwarding the command that the client sent.
+It then rewrites each command that uses a prepared statement to by replacing the client side name with the the internal name (e.g. replacing `my_prepared_stamenent` with `PGBOUNCER_123`) before forwarding that command to the server.
+More importantly, if the prepared statement that the client wants to execute is not yet prepared on the server (e.g. because a different server is now assigned to the client then when the client prepared the statement), then PgBouncer transparrently prepares the statement before executing it.

 Note: This tracking and rewriting of prepared statement commands does not work for SQL-level prepared statement commands, so `PREPARE`, `EXECUTE` and